Andersw88/conan-glew/README.md

 The GLEW library

+# Test repo to get glew working with visual studio 2019.
+Using snapshot found on https://github.com/simonfuhrmann/mve/issues/490.

 The packages generated with this **conanfile** can be found on [Bintray](https://bintray.com/bincrafters/public-conan/glew%3Abincrafters).

 ## For Users: Use this package